adrianblanco/fewd-notes/README.md

 # fewd-notes

-My notes from the Front End Wed Development course - Udacity &amp; Google Developer Scholarship
+Course: Front End Wed Development
+Institution: Udacity
+Granted by: Google Developer Scholarship

+In October 2017 I was one of the